 Add modifiers to your title

-Modifiers can help you to rank for long tail versions of your main keyword.
-Use modifiers like “2016”, “best”, “guide”, and “review etc.
+Modifiers can help you to rank for long-tail versions of your primary keyword.
+Use modifiers like “2016”, “best,” “guide,” and “review, etc.

 Optimize your descriptions

-Your descriptions are one of the biggest opportunities to get more clicks in Google search results and to increase your rankings and traffic.
+Your descriptions are one of the most significant opportunities to get more clicks in Google search results and to increase your rankings and traffic.

-It also should contain your main keyword in it because Google bold the search term if they are found in the description.
+It also should contain your primary keyword in it because Google bold the search term if they are found in the description.

 How to make it more appealing and get more clicks: